Academic Service-Learning Process

 - Accommodating service-learning pedagogy by instituting a 25-student cap for course enrollment.

 - Identifying students and service-learning courses for the purposes of institutional research and assessment.

-The Academic Service-Learning Advisory Board meets each semester to determine the ASL course designation.
+The Academic Service-Learning Faculty Advisory Committee meets each semester to determine the ASL course designation.
 Please look for an e-mail announcing the process, or contact Alexa Darby, Kernodle Center Faculty Development Fellow for Academic Service-Learning.